adityak714/gh-analytics-visualizer/README.md

 ## Results

 The project outputs:
+- The top 10 most popular languages in repositories.
+- The top 10 repositories with the highest number of commits.
+- The top 10 most popular languages in repositories with unit tests.
 - The top 10 most popular languages in repositories with unit tests and CI/CD configurations.
-- The top 10 repositories with the highest number of commits.

 ## Notes